MicrosoftDocs/win32/desktop-src/SecCrypto/certstoreprovfreefindcrl.md

-﻿---
+---
-Description: 'Called when the certificate returned by the CertStoreProvFindCRL callback was not used, and thus released, in a subsequent call to CertStoreProvFindCRL.' ms.assetid: 'e90609f6-63cd-40eb-bd5a-289473daa5bb'
+Description: Called when the certificate returned by the CertStoreProvFindCRL callback was not used, and thus released, in a subsequent call to CertStoreProvFindCRL. ms.assetid: e90609f6-63cd-40eb-bd5a-289473daa5bb
-title: CertStoreProvFreeFindCRL callback function
+title: CertStoreProvFreeFindCRL callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CertStoreProvFreeFindCRL callback function